 Tell Me a Tattoo Story by Alison McGhee, illustrated by Eliza Wheeler

-For all the dads that read to their kids and tell them stories, this picture book is for you.
+For all the dads who read to their kids and tell them stories, this picture book is for you.
 No tattoos necessary! [picture book, ages 4 and up]

 A Morning with Grandpa by Sylvia Liu, illustrated by Christina Forshay